skurbee/YTArchiver/README.md

 1. the current method of comparing file title to video title for transcriptions is good for backlogs. however, a lot of channels change video titles in the first few days.
 So whats happening:
-Video gets downloaded, auto-transcribe gets added to GPU task list- in the time it takes the user to start the GPU task list, channel changes video title- so instead of using the basically free YT autosub + punctuation model, it's falling back to whisper which takes ~50x longer to process per video not a huge deal, but maybe we need to check for transcripts on a per video ID basis, and not Title
+Video gets downloaded, auto-transcribe gets added to GPU task list-

+in the time it takes the user to start the GPU task list, channel changes video title-

+so instead of using the basically free YT autosub + punctuation model, it's falling back to whisper which takes ~50x longer to process per video.

+not a huge deal, but maybe we need to check for transcripts on a per video ID basis, and not Title

 2.